 Over 1,200 putative effector genomic sequences have been identified in the A. psidii genome and mapped to the two haploid genomes: 617 to haplotype 1 and 616 to haplotype 2 (Edwards et al. 2022).
-Effectors are relativity small proteins '...that facilitate pathogen entry into the host interior, suppress plant immune perception, and alter host physiology for pathogen benefit...'
-(Toruño et al. 2016).
-The presence of three predicted A. psidii effectors in the top ten differentially expressed pathogen genes across all the inoculated plants samples suggests a key role for these proteins in successfully establishing infection.
-Interestingly, the top ten differentially expressed genes found in this study are not present in the FPKM ranked supplementary tables S2: The top 100 most highly expressed A. psidii genes in the susceptible interaction, supplemental files of the findings of Swanepoel et al. (2023) at https://apsjournals.apsnet.org/doi/suppl/10.1094/PHYTO-07-22-0257-R/suppl_file/PHYTO-07-22-0257-R.sm2.xlsx.
-BLAST searches of the three effectors sequences did not identify any conserved domains therefore classic biochemical and interaction studies will be required to understand their role domains therefore classic biochemical and interaction studies will be required to understand their role in the infection process.
-Genes with sequence similarity to APSI_P001.5292.t1 and APSI_P014.1260.t1 are present in other Puccinia species suggesting a conserved function.
+Effectors are relativity small proteins "that facilitate pathogen entry into the host interior, suppress plant immune perception, and alter host physiology for pathogen benefit" (Toruño et al. 2016).
+The presence of three predicted A. psidii effectors in the top 10 differentially expressed pathogen genes across all the inoculated plants samples suggests a key role for these proteins in successfully establishing infection.
+Interestingly, the top 10 differentially expressed genes found in this study are not present in the fragments per kilobase of transcript per million reads mapped ranked in Supplementary Table S2 (the top 100 most highly expressed A. psidii genes in the resistant interaction) nor in Supplementary Table S3 (the top 100 most highly expressed A. psidii genes in the susceptible interaction) in the findings of Swanepoel et al. (2023; https://apsjournals. apsnet.org/doi/suppl/10.1094/PHYTO-07-22-0257-R/suppl_file/ PHYTO-07-22-0257-R.sm2.xlsx).
+BLAST searches of the three effector sequences did not identify any conserved domains; therefore, classic biochemical and interaction studies will be required to understand their role in the infection process.
+Genes with sequence similarity to APSI_P001.5292.t1 and APSI_P014.1260.t1 are present in other Puccinia species, suggesting a conserved function.
 APSI_P005.10948.t1 appears to be unique to A. psidii.